langd0n-classes/ds-100/README.md

   - <a target="_blank" rel="noopener noreferrer" href="http://data8.org/datascience/index.html">datascience package documentation</a>
 - Python Learning & Practice Resources
   - <a target="_blank" rel="noopener noreferrer" href="https://inventwithpython.com/">Invent With Python</a>
-    - The book "Automate the Boring Stuff with Python", written by Al Sweigart, is a very helpful resource for those who are just starting on their coding journey.
+    - The book <a target="_blank" rel="noopener noreferrer" href="https://automatetheboringstuff.com/2e/">"Automate the Boring Stuff with Python"</a>, written by Al Sweigart, is a very helpful resource for those who are just starting on their coding journey.
   - <a target="_blank" rel="noopener noreferrer" href="https://codingbat.com/python">CodingBat</a>
     - This website has a variety of beginner friendly Python problems regarding strings, lists, and logic (booleans).
   - <a target="_blank" rel="noopener noreferrer" href="https://cs50.harvard.edu/python/2022/">CS50P from Harvard</a>